palantir/tslint/README.md

 Built-in configs include `tslint:latest` and `tslint:recommended`.
 You may inspect their source [here](https://github.com/palantir/tslint/tree/master/src/configs).

 __`tslint:recommended`__ is a stable, somewhat opinionated set of rules which we encourage for general TypeScript programming.
 This configuration follows semver, so it will _not_ have breaking changes across minor or patch releases.

 __`tslint:latest`__ extends `tslint:recommended` and is continuously updated to include configuration for the latest rules in every TSLint release.
-Using this config may introduce breaking changes across minor or patch releases as new rules are enabled which cause lint failures in your code.
-When we reach a major version bump, `tslint:recommended` will be updated to be identical to `tslint:latest`.
+Using this config may introduce breaking changes across minor releases as new rules are enabled which cause lint failures in your code.
+When TSLint reaches a major version bump, `tslint:recommended` will be updated to be identical to `tslint:latest`.

 See the [core rules list](#core-rules) below for descriptions of all the rules.